Skip to content

 kl730_demo_generic_data_inference

-This example show the usage of the API kp_generic_image_inference_send() and kp_generic_image_inference_receive().
+This example shows the usage of the API kp_generic_image_inference_send() and kp_generic_image_inference_receive().

-Please refer to this document for the detail information.
+Please refer to this documentation site for detailed information.

 [root@kneo-pi bin]# ./kl730_demo_generic_image_inference